Dan-Matthews-23/local-legends/README.md

 This was the original colour palette I had chosen for this project during the design stage.
 However after setting up the CSS file I decided to use the design language [Materialize](https://materializecss.com/color.html), by [Google](http://google.com).
 The Coolors palette I selected is not supported by Materialize and instead has its own colour scheme.
 To that end, I have selected the following colours for this project:

 "# 6d4c41 brown darken-1"

 "#efebe9 brown lighten-5"

 Both are available at [Materialize](https://materializecss.com/color.html)

 #### Font

 The font I have chosen to use for this project is one called Poppins, which is part of the Sans Sarif family.
 It can be found [here](https://fonts.google.com/specimen/Poppins).
 I chose the 'Light 300' weighting as I felt that it would stand out a little more than the 'thin' preset.
-I have used this font in my other projects and feel it's just right
+I have used this font in my other projects and feel it's just right on the eye

 #### Images

-I have chosen to do something different to my other projects.
-I plan for the images to run alongside restaurant details to be stored in the database as a URL, not an image.
+Rather than store the images in folders as I've done in previous projects, I 've decided to allow the restaurant owner to specify which image they would like to use.
+The URL is stored in the database rather than the file itself.

 ### Stage Two - Master Template